How Trauma Affects Memory: Scientists Weigh In On The Kavanaugh Hearing

 These blackouts are what scientists call "fragmentary" blackouts, where someone has partial memory loss, but "you can usually recall, if someone reminds you later."

 These fragmentary blackouts can occur at low blood alcohol concentrations, as low as 0.06, she says.
-(For comparison, the legal limit for driving is 0.08.)
+(For comparison, the legal limit for driving is 0.08 in all states except Utah.)

 Miller also says that animal studies suggest that "adolescent brains are actually more sensitive to the memory impairing effects of alcohol."

 A permanent memory impairment, what scientists call "en bloc blackout," has a beginning and an end, says Miller, and the person cannot remember anything that happened in between.
-She says these typically occur at a higher blood alcohol concentrations, around 0.24.
+She says these typically occur at higher blood alcohol concentrations, around 0.24.

 This is because higher amounts of alcohol prevent short-term memory from being converted to long-term memory, says Miller.